nk1044/autoDocs/Readme.md

-# AutoDocs - Your Personal Note Management System
+# docsWrite - Your Personal Note Management System

 ## Overview
-AutoDocs is a powerful and intuitive note management system designed to help you organize, store, and access all your important notes in one centralized location.
-Whether you're a student, professional, or someone who loves to keep their thoughts organized, AutoDocs provides a seamless experience for managing your digital notes.
+docsWrite is a powerful and intuitive note management system designed to help you organize, store, and access all your important notes in one centralized location.
+Whether you're a student, professional, or someone who loves to keep their thoughts organized, docsWrite provides a seamless experience for managing your digital notes.
 <img width="1294" alt="Screenshot 2025-05-07 at 1 13 59 AM" src="https://github.com/user-attachments/assets/065da695-38e3-4a31-9f1b-04b75c189f80" />

 <img width="1294" alt="Screenshot 2025-05-07 at 1 14 14 AM" src="https://github.com/user-attachments/assets/901c8c30-496b-4e83-b502-4453dd8c5c27" />